Things to do in Bangkok with Kids

 The market is a foodie’s paradise with every kind of Thai snack available.
 We enjoyed many new food experiences, as well as some of the best mango sticky rice in town.

-Although we loved the authentic local atmosphere of the market, it didn’t quite deliver the image the kids have of hundreds of boat vendors competing for our business.
+However, although we loved the authentic local atmosphere of the market, it didn’t quite deliver the image the kids have of hundreds of boat vendors competing for our business.

-In hindsight, for a floating market in Bangkok for children to enjoy, we may have been better exploring a busier one such as Damnoen Saduak or Amphawa, even though these involve a bit more travel out of town.
+In hindsight, for a floating market for children to enjoy, we may have been better exploring a busier one such as Damnoen Saduak or Amphawa, even though these involve a bit more travel out of town.

 Click here to book a tour to the Damnoen Saduak floating market.